aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 value of the input `list` items in each `dict`.

 An example of input variable conversion is `bgp_as`. `bgp_as` is expected as a string (`str`) since 32-bit AS numbers can be written with dot-notation such as `"65001.10000"`.
 Most deployments use 16-bit AS numbers, where the setting `bgp_as: 65001` will be interpreted as an integer in YAML, unless it is enclosed in quotes `bgp_as: "65001"`.
-In the schema for `bgp_as` the `convert_types` option is configured to `['int']` which instructs the `arista.avd.validate` Action Plugin to automatically convert
+In the schema for `bgp_as` the `convert_types` option is configured to `['int']` which means AVD Action Plugins will automatically convert
 `bgp_as: 65001` to `bgp_as: "65001"`.

 Type conversion is also used for introducing changes to the data models without affecting existing deployments.
 For example,